 Asthma is a chronic lung disorder that causes swelling and inflammation in the lungs.
 According to the National Heart, Lung, and Blood Institute, asthma affects more than 25 million people in the United States, or about 8 percent of the population.
 Seven million of them are children.

-Asthma is common in childhood, but you can develop the disease at any point in your life.
-It’s not uncommon for people over the age of 50 to be diagnosed with the disease.
+Asthma is common in childhood, but you can develop it at any point in your life.
+It’s not uncommon for people over the age of 50 to be diagnosed with this lung disorder.

-In more than 30 percent of adults with asthma, however, adult-onset asthma is actually allergy-induced asthma.
-This is asthma caused by exposure to allergens.
-Allergens are substances that are typically harmless but cause an immune reaction in people who are sensitive to them.
+Many cases of adult-onset asthma are triggered by allergies.
+Allergens are substances that can cause an immune reaction in people who are sensitive to them.

-Allergies are common at all ages.
-Children with allergies may not experience asthma caused by exposure to allergens when they are younger.
-Over time, however, bodies begin reacting differently when the allergens enter the body.
+Children with allergies may not experience asthma from exposure to allergens when they are younger.
+Yet over time their bodies can change and react differently.
 This can lead to adult-onset asthma.

 Childhood asthma and adult-onset asthma share many of the same triggers.
-For asthma patients of any age, exposure to one of these triggers can cause a flare or asthma attack:
+For all people with asthma, exposure to one of the following triggers can cause an asthma attack:

 - mold and mildew

 - air pollution